wuzhengy/TAU/InviteAndContact.md

 ## Contact List
-Each peer has a contact list with the peers under certain chains.
+Each peer owns a contact list of the peers under certain chains.
 For the peers in the contact list, the status will be:
 - Last seen: date
 - Last direct communication: date